 When buying a baby carrier, it makes sense to check whether it is suitable for mom and dad.
 A baby carrier should be easy and quick to put on for both of them without changing many buckles or settings.
 This is especially important if the baby is sleeping or if the baby carrier is to be changed quickly to another person.

 - Carry your child in the direction of your gaze

 - Ergonomically correct baby carriers promote the healthy development of the baby's hip joint and back

 - Pay attention to the squat-spread posture and a slightly rounded back.
 Use the adjustable bar for this.

-- Use the headrest to stabilize the head
+- Use the headrest to stabilise the head

-- Choose a strcarrier that is good for mom, dad and child.
+- Choose a carrier that is good for mom, dad and child.
 A carrier that you can switch quickly from mommy to daddy without disturbing the baby.

 - Babies can be carried from birth (approx. 3.5 kg)

 - When babies are a little older and can support their heads without help, you can carry them on your back